 Even a task that takes a couple hours can look great on a resume for entry-level positions.
 Check out these two data analyst entry-level resume examples:

 Here are two resume examples for students with no work experience.

 Data analyst experience: I'm fresh out of college with no experience in data analytics yet, but I'm driven to succeed!

 That first sample for an entry-level resume will make the hiring manager stop daydreaming about Sharknado.

 It's still a resume for a first job.
 It still doesn't list 2+ years of experience.
-In fact, most of the experience it shows comes from summer jobs in college and freelance gigs.
+In fact, most of the experience it shows comes from summer jobs in college, freelance gigs, and volunteering.

 Let's see that again, this time with a sample for an entry-level resume for a computer science job.

 Look at these two college student resume examples with little experience:

 Computer Science Experience: None yet.
 I just received my degree.
 But I promise I'll work really hard!!!